Official Statements From Prominent Physicians

 Why did this warning come out exactly on the day that the National Breastfeeding Campaign was to begin in the US?

-I have used domperidone, in infants (for spitting up) but mostly to increase milk supply in women, probably well over 1000 women, without any more than mild headache, occasional menstrual irregularities and mild abdominal cramping as side effects.
+I have used domperidone, in infants (for spitting up) but mostly to increase milk supply in women, in thousands of women, without any more than the occasional mother getting mild headaches or occasional menstrual irregularities or mild abdominal cramping as side effects.
 I cannot say the same for metoclopramide which I saw causing severe CNS side effects, aside from depression.

 I have personally seen two children die of Stevens-Johnson Syndrome after taking Septra.
 If I have seen two, how many have actually occurred in the US and Canada?
 Why no such warnings on Septra?
 I have, as a medical resident, seen at least one person die and several get severely ill after taking ASA, from gastric bleeding.
 In overdose, many children have died and many have become seriously ill over the years because of ASA.
 Why no such warning on aspirin?

 The issue comes up about providing a drug for women in good health and that we should not be treating healthy women with a drug.
 I disagree.
 With all the talk about preventive medicine, when it actually comes down to trying to prevent illness, it is all lip service.
 The data are clear.
-Breastfeeding decreases the risk of breast cancer in the mother.
-It decreases the risk of diabetes (type I and II), obesity, hypertension, high LDL/HDL levels, otitis media, asthma, and allergies, gastroenteritis, and and in premature babies, necrotizing enterocolitis.
+Breastfeeding decreases the risk of breast cancer and type 2 diabetes in the mother.
+In the baby it decreases the risk of diabetes (type 1 and 2), obesity, hypertension, high LDL/HDL levels, otitis media, asthma, and allergies, gastroenteritis, and and in premature babies, necrotizing enterocolitis.
 The first 4 of these are all risk factors for atherosclerosis, the most significant degenerative disease in affluent societies and the biggest killer.
-The data are fairly clear that breastfeeding results in better cognitive development in children.
+The data are clear that breastfeeding results in better cognitive development in children.
 The data are less clear, but suggestive, that breastfeeding decreases the risk of certain cancers in children (Hodgkin's and non Hodgkin's lymphoma, breast cancer in later life), multiple sclerosis and inflammatory bowel disease.

 Thus, we should do all that is reasonable to maintain and increase the success of woman who are breastfeeding.
-If this means that, in some cases, we use a drug that, in my experience of well over 1000 women, is safe, with only minor side effects, we should have that option.
+If this means that, in some cases, we use a drug that, in my experience of using it with thousands of women, is safe, with only minor side effects, we should have that option.
 Of course, there is no such thing as a drug which never causes side effects, and there are probably very few approved drugs (yes, even approved drugs) out there that haven't killed someone, but if one weighs the risk against the benefits, domperidone can do much good.
 I will continue to prescribe domperidone to women when I feel it will be useful.
 It's a shame, though, for women in the US to be deprived of this drug.
 The FDA says that it will monitor the border to make sure none gets through.
 Good for them.
 With heroine and cocaine getting through their borders as through a sieve, it's great that the US can now be sure that their borders are safe against an influx of the dreaded domperidone.
 What a waste of manpower!
-What a waste!"
+What a waste! !"
+First written in June 2004 by Jack Newman, MD, FRCPC

 Jay Gordon, MD, FAAP, IBCLC